mathexl/ceylon/README.md

 By default, Ceylon assumes the file that it is operating on is named `style.css`.
 However, you may have other .css files to edit.
 To declare the file you are working on, simply go `--file=your_css_file.css`

 ### Saving A Version of a Class
 Ceylon saves all its data in a file called `ceylon.css`.
 You can see all the saved versions in that file.
 To save a state of a version in general, simply call `--add` function and then pass in the name of the CSS class.
-For instance, if I had the class in the file `home.css`:
+For instance, if you had the class in the file `home.css`:

 ```CSS
 .cool_class{